808 State: History

 Martin Price owned Manchester's influential Eastern Bloc Records and was also the founder of the independent record label, Creed.
-Customers Graham Massey and Gerald Simpson joined with Price to form a hip hop group called Hit Squad Manchester.
+Customers Graham Massey and Gerald Simpson joined with Price to form a hip-hop group called Hit Squad Manchester.
 The group shifted to an acid house sound and recorded their debut Newbuild in 1988, under the name 808 State.

 Newbuild was released on Price's own record label.
 In an interview with Mojo magazine in 2005, Graham Massey explained that the album was recorded over a weekend in January 1988 at Spirit Studios, Manchester.
 Named after a Bolton housing co-operative, the record was re-released in 2005 on Aphex Twin's Rephlex Records.
 Aphex Twin was a huge fan of the record: "It was the next step after Chicago acid, and as much as I loved that, I could relate much better to 808 State.
 It seemed colder and more human at the same time."

 Around the same time, the band also recorded an acid house version of New Order's "Blue Monday".
-A favourite at The Haçienda's Hot Night, the recording was believed lost until Autechre's Sean Booth asked Massey to dig through his archive of old material.
+A favourite at The Haçienda's 'Hot' night, the recording was believed lost until Autechre's Sean Booth asked Massey to dig through his archive of old material.
 The record was released in 2004 by Rephlex Records.
 "We didn't put a lot of thought into it but maybe that's its charm," said Massey at the time.

 The band's song "Pacific State" became the band's breakthrough single, peaking at number 10 on the UK Singles Chart.
 Simpson left the group in 1989 to form his own solo project, A Guy Called Gerald.

-At this point, the remaining personnel enlisted DJs Andrew Barker and Darren Partington, known as the Spinmasters, and recorded the mini-album Quadrastate in July 1989.
-The group signed to ZTT records, and 90 was released in December 1989.
+As "Pacific State" climbed the charts in late 1989, Simpson entered a legal dispute with 808 State over its writing credits.
+He alleged that he was not being given due credit for his contribution to the track, which he said included supplying its main bass and drum samples, and that although he had been credited on the song's first appearance on the band's Creed-label debut album, later versions and remixes had appeared without acknowledging him.
+The band responded that no problem had arisen until Simpson's new publisher, Zomba Music, became involved.
+Graham Massey stated that the track had been recorded more than a year earlier, that Simpson had long been aware of it, and that Simpson's publisher had first claimed he was owed the entire song before revising the demand to 75 per cent the following week.
+The dispute was complicated by 808 State's contention that variously titled remixes—"Pacific 202", "303" and "909"—were distinct songs containing none of Simpson's samples, while Simpson maintained they were essentially the same track and that he was therefore owed a writing credit.